Literature Unit Study: Why Mosquitoes Buzz in People’s Ears (FREE Printable!)

 - The Adventures of Spider: West African Folktales by Joyce Cooper Arkhurst- This is a collection of six West African folk tales.

-Leah Courtney is a homeschooling mom of four.
+This is a guest post by Leah Courtney.
+She is a homeschooling mom of four.
 Her days are filled with being a mom, homemaker, and teacher.
 In her (very rare) free time, she enjoys blogging, reading, and reviewing books and curricula.
 These days she’s learning the joys of being a mom of teens.
 You can read about her family and homeschooling life at As We Walk Along the Road.

 This post is part of the Children’s Literature Unit Study series here at Proverbial Homemaker!